thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="joins">
     <dt>joins</dt>
     <dd><p>Contains a list of joins between the tables and Views.</p>
-    <p>If you edit the joins in the Worksheet, View, or Answer TML file, you are only editing the joins for that specific Worksheet, View, or Answer.
+    <p>If you edit the joins in the Worksheet or View TML file, you are only editing the joins for that specific Worksheet or View.
 You are not editing the joins at the table level.
 To modify table-level joins, you must edit the source table's TML file.
 Modifying table-level joins is in Beta; contact ThoughtSpot Support to enable it.</p>
     <p>Each join is identified by <code>name</code>, and the additional attributes of <code>source</code>, <code>destination</code>, <code>type</code>, and <code>is_one_to_one.</code></p>
     </dd>
   </dlentry>

   <dlentry id="joins_with">
     <dt>joins_with</dt>
-    <dd><p>Contains a list of external joins for which this table, Worksheet, or View is the source.</p>
+    <dd><p>Contains a list of external joins for which this table is the source.</p>
     <p>Each join is identified by <code>name</code> and optional <code>description</code>, and the additional attributes of <code>destination</code>, <code>type</code>, <code>on</code> and <code>is_one_to_one.</code></p>
     </dd>
   </dlentry>